 Laser Peripheral Iridotomy: If you have narrow angle or angle-closure glaucoma, you may benefit from another type of laser surgery called a peripheral iridotomy.
 The surgeon creates a tiny hole in the iris (colored part of the eye) to equalize the pressure in front of and behind the iris.
 This causes the iris to move away from the closed drainage angle and allows the aqueous fluid to drain normally.

 Other alternatives: There are other glaucoma surgeries, such as drainage implant surgery and the Express Mini Glaucoma Shunt (a stainless steel device that is inserted into the anterior chamber of the eye), as well as some promising alternatives to surgery.
 Your doctor will help you make informed decisions about surgery and other treatment options.

 Glaucoma surgery can help to minimize the irreversible effects of the disease.
 Schedule an appointment at Eye Consultants of Pennsylvania to discuss the possible risks and benefits of each type of treatment.
-We encourage you to visit one of our four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon, PA.
+We encourage you to visit one of our five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon, PA.